 This method for ribs is really simple.
 I start my smoker (in this case a Big Green Egg, but you can use whatever you have, including a grill set up for indirect smoking) and set it for 250 degrees.
 When I’m using an egg for smoking or slower cooking, I do use the convection plate.
 I used Kingsford Professional charcoal for heat and Kingsford Apple Wood chunks for my smoke flavor.
 How much wood you need will really be up to the smoker you are using.
 A komodo style cooker only needs a few chunks.
 When I’m cooking on my Jambo I can burn almost all wood and not overpower the meat.

 Cooking the Ribs

 I generally prefer loin ribs (also called back or baby back ribs) as opposed to spare ribs (when trimmed called St. Louis ribs.)
-I started with Smithfield Extra Tender Back Ribs (I also use their Prime Back Ribs a lot as well.)

 As I am cooking these for the house, I’m not going to marinade, brine or trim the ribs.
 I just want a good solid home-style rib for a nice dinner.
 First, remove the membrane from the back of the ribs.
 Then, season thoroughly both sides with Sweet Memphis BBQ Rub or your favorite seasoning.
 I try to season the ribs at least 30 minutes before cooking and then let them sit out and “sweat.”